-SECTION F - PREVAILING WAGE RATES (BOLI & Davis-Bacon Requirements)
+SECTION F - PREVAILING WAGE RATES (Davis-Bacon Requirements)

-F.1 The Contractor and all subcontractors shall comply with the provisions of ORS 279C.800 through 279C.870, relative to Oregon Prevailing Wage Law and the Federal Davis-Bacon Act (40 U.S.C.
+F.1 The Contractor and all subcontractors shall comply with the Federal Davis-Bacon Act (40 U.S.C.
 3141 et seq.).

 Before starting Work the Contractor shall file with the Construction Contractors Board, and maintain in full force and effect, the separate public works bond required by ORS 279C.836, unless otherwise exempt under those provisions.
 The Contractor shall also include in every subcontract a provision requiring the Subcontractor to have a public works bond filed with the Construction Contractors Board before starting Work, unless otherwise exempt, and shall verify that the Subcontractor has filed a public works bond before permitting the Subcontractor to start Work.